Princess Akiko of Mikasa

+Princess Akiko of Mikasa (彬子女王, Akiko Joō) is a member of the Imperial House of Japan, a paternal second cousin of Emperor Naruhito, and the elder daughter of Prince Tomohito of Mikasa and Princess Tomohito of Mikasa (Nobuko).
+She is also a niece of Japan's 92nd prime minister Tarō Asō (who is the older brother of her mother), a great-niece of author and literary critic Ken'ichi Yoshida, and a great-granddaughter of Japan's 45th prime minister Shigeru Yoshida.

+In September 2025, Princess Akiko became the head of the Mikasa-no-miya branch of the imperial family.
+She is the first woman who was a princess by birth to succeed as head of a branch of the imperial family since Princess Sumiko.

 Biography

 Education

 Princess Akiko graduated from Gakushuin University in Tokyo with a bachelor's degree in History.
 While she was at Gakushuin, she spent the 2001–2002 academic year studying abroad at Merton College, Oxford to major in Japanese art history.

 In 2004, she returned to the University of Oxford as a doctoral student at the Faculty of Oriental Studies.
 Her research topic was William Anderson Collection at the British Museum – Western Interest in Japanese Art in the Nineteenth Century.

 William Anderson (1842–1900) was an English surgeon who taught anatomy and surgery in Japan and became an important scholar and collector of Japanese art.

 In December 2006, Princess Akiko assisted the University of Tokyo in opening a special exhibition on the 19th-century art movement known as Japonism.

 In July 2007, she participated in a symposium at Ochanomizu University on the art collection of William Anderson.
 From January to May 2008, she was at the Clark Center for Japanese Art and Culture in Hanford, California doing research for her thesis.

 Akiko became a doctoral student at Merton College in the United Kingdom from October 2004 till January 2010 when she passed her final examination.
 In 2011, she was awarded a D.Phil. degree from the University of Oxford, thereby becoming the second member of the Japanese imperial household to achieve a doctorate (Fumihito, Prince Akishino, was the first who earned a PhD degree in Ornithology from the Graduate University for Advanced Studies in October 1996).